 One of the biggest challenges in business is maintaining consistent guidelines and processes.
 Often times, companies rely on email to share these kinds of updates, which are usually dense and subject to change.
-Messages get buried, people need to dig through threads to find attachments, or people miss an email… another reason why you need a knowledge base.
+Messages get buried, people need to dig through threads to find attachments, or people miss an email… another reason why you need an internal knowledge base.
 It can take trial and error to identify best practices, but once solidified, locking-down information to keep your knowledge base structure ensures your workforce is aligned with a single source of truth for company information.

 5 key features to create a knowledge base with Axero.

 Axero offers many features, each with specific benefits, that can bring your knowledge management strategy to the next level.

 1. Collaborative knowledge building.

 Documenting pre-existing knowledge is one of the main purposes to build a knowledge base.
 When you have a well-designed knowledge base software platform to work from, your employees can collaborate together to create new documentation and also access older files.
 Content can be archived so you have a true library of all company data and history, which can be referred back to at any time.

 2. Organic knowledge building through discussions.

 The best way to create valuable, accurate knowledge base content is through internal discussions and collaboration.
 Axero allows your employees to take part in real-time group or individual discussions.
 Chats, comments, @tags, forums, and polls are some of the many tools to crowdsource, crowdstorm, and encourage meaningful discussions.
 Organic knowledge building through discussions is one of the clearest benefits of knowledge base software like Axero … and it happens naturally.